PostHog/posthog.com/contents/newsletter/choosing-technologies.md

 - **Flexibility:** Because we plan to ship many products beyond what we have today, we need technologies that are interoperable and can be easily adapted to new use cases.

 You'll notice that some of these are business factors and others are technical.
-Where some software engineers would purely focus on the technical factors, our team of [product engineers](/blog/what-is-a-product-engineer) know they need to consider both.
+Many engineering teams would purely focus on the technical factors and rely on product or procurement teams to help evaluate business factors.
+Our team of [product engineers](/blog/what-is-a-product-engineer) are able to move faster by having the broader business context.

 ## Make a decision asynchronously